flowsion/api/README.md

 We like to know who you are so we can contact you if there's any issues.
 Please include a 'User-Agent' header with the name of your application and a contact email.
 Here's a sample:

-`User-Agent: Yaron's People Import Integration (yaron@pixelpaddock.com)`
+`User-Agent: Yaron's People Import Integration (techie@pixelpaddock.com)`

 Request Limits
 --------------

-You can make up to 100 requests a minute from the same account.
+You can make up to 200 requests a minute from the same account.
 Following this you will receive a '429 Error: too many requests by this user'.
-You will need to wait 30 minutes before attempting another request.
+You will need to wait a brief period before attempting additional requests.

 Other Errors